ethereum-optimism/optimistic-specs/specs/guaranteed-gas-market.md

 1. Burn L1 Gas
 2. Send ETH to the Optimism Portal

-The payable version (Option 2) will have a TODO discout applied to it (or conversly, #1 has a premium applied to it).
+The payable version (Option 2) will likely have discout applied to it (or conversly, #1 has a premium applied to it).

+For the initial release of bedrock, only #1 is supported.